henrystern/Metadata-Extractor/README.md

 * Download the [latest version](https://github.com/henrystern/Metadata-Extractor/releases/latest "releases")
 * Select your options and click run to generate the CSV.

+## Run From Source ##
+* Clone repository
+* Open repository directory in VS Code
+* Select Run > Run Without Debugging (CTRL+F5)
+This is easier than installing java manually as VS Code gathers dependencies and prompts the correct installation.

 ## Tips ##
 * To avoid encoding errors, import the CSV into an Excel sheet using Excel's "from text/CSV" tool
 * After importing run this script in Excel to activate the hyperlinks: